InventorDave/rt-dt/README.md

 	camera(c)

 Then, the scene can be rendered from menu option "Render->Render!".
-Note, whether you choose to manually call renderImage() or not, if you want to define the camera, you must do the lower 3 lines above before you call renderImage()/exit your function.
+Note, whether you choose to manually call renderImage() or not, if you want to define the camera, you must do the lower 3 lines of code above before you call renderImage()/exit your function.

 (Note, any primitives that have a .min and .max property - see their definition function - needs to have those values set upon creation, it should be intuitive if you have any experience working with primitives in a raytracer...)